Tambros/FlexPod-IMM-4.2.2/README.md

 18. Follow the manual steps in the CVD to install VMware ESXi on the three (or more) host servers and assign IPs to those servers.
 19. Execute the ESXi playbook with "ansible-playbook ./Setup_ESXi.yml -i inventory" to setup the ESXi hosts.
 20. Bring a vCenter into the environment by either installing vCenter on the first ESXi host according to the CVD, copying it in, or establishing L3 routing to it.
-21. Setup the vCenter and add the three ESXi hosts to it by executing "ansible-playbook ./Setup_vCenter.yml -i inventory".
+21. Setup the vCenter and add the three or more ESXi hosts to it by executing "ansible-playbook ./Setup_vCenter.yml -i inventory".
 22. Follow the manual steps in the CVD to complete setting up vCenter and the ESXi hosts.
 23. Execute the NetApp storage playbook with "ansible-playbook -i inventory Setup_ONTAP.yml -t ontap_config_part_3" to setup NVMe-TCP and finalize ONTAP Storage.
 24. Execute the manual steps in the CVD to complete the NVMe-TCP setup.